trezor/trezor-firmware/docs/tests/index.md

 See [device-tests.md](device-tests.md) for instructions how to run it.

+### UI tests

+UI tests use device tests and take screenshots of every screen change and compare  them against fixtures.
+Currently for model T only.

+See [ui-tests.md](ui-tests.md) for more info.

 ### Click tests

 Click tests are a next-generation of the Device tests.
 The tests are quite similar, but they are capable of imitating user's interaction with the screen.